gsoltis/tempo-mcp-server/README.md

 go run ./cmd/server
 ```

-The server communicates using stdin/stdout following the Model Context Protocol (MCP).
-This makes it suitable for use with Claude Desktop and other MCP-compatible clients.
-It does not run as an HTTP server on a port.
+The server now supports two modes of communication:
+1. Standard input/output (stdin/stdout) following the Model Context Protocol (MCP)
+2. HTTP Server with Server-Sent Events (SSE) endpoint for integration with tools like n8n

+The default port for the HTTP server is 8080, but can be configured using the `SSE_PORT` environment variable.

+## Server Endpoints

+When running in HTTP mode, the server exposes the following endpoints:

+- SSE Endpoint: `http://localhost:8080/sse` - For real-time event streaming
+- MCP Endpoint: `http://localhost:8080/mcp` - For MCP protocol messaging

 ## Docker Support